 One thing I notice is that children with language delays tend to have a very weak knowledge and use of verbs.
 Using different verbs such a “pour,” “open,” and “press” make it easier for a child to expand the length of their sentences.

 Well that’s it!
 Laundry is a great opportunity to help develop your child’s language.
 If you would like a handout of this post go here.
-If you would like to learn about how to use grocery shopping as a tool to build language, check this other blog post out.
+If you would like to learn about how to use grocery shopping as a tool to build language, check this other blog post out or to find out why chores are important, go here.
 Let me know if you have even more ideas and leave them down below in the comments sections.